oliviersamin/P13_Scale-a-Django-application-using-a-modular-architecture/README.md

 The environment variables used in the actual config files are:
     * Docker_tag_image : name of the DockerHub repository.
 Example: if your dockerHub repo is accessible on the following url "https://hub.docker.com/repository/docker/<USER_NAME>/<REPO_NAME>" then Docker_tag_image = <USER_NAME>/<REPO_NAME>
-    * $Docker_username : username to connect to DockerHub
+    * $Docker_username : username to connect to DockerHub  # this variable is needed to connect to DockerHub
-    * $Docker_password : password to connect to DockerHub
+    * $Docker_password : password to connect to DockerHub  # this variable is needed to connect to DockerHub
-    * $HEROKU_APP_NAME : the name of the app you choose on Heroku, here this is oc-lettings-os
+    * $HEROKU_APP_NAME : the name of the app you choose on Heroku, here this is oc-lettings-os  # this variable is needed to access Heroku app to deploy
-    * $HEROKU_API_KEY  : the value to enter has been copied in the section 3 On Heroku with the command line `heroku authorizations:create`
+    * $HEROKU_API_KEY  : the value to enter has been copied in the section 3 On Heroku with the command line `heroku authorizations:create`    # this variable is needed to connect to Heroku

 <a name="usage"></a>